sergiu-burlacu/sergiu-burlacu/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Social Inclusion
+- Behavioral Public Policy
+- Firm behavior and industrial policies
-- Psychology and Economics (with applications on poverty)
+- Psychology of poverty
 - Human Capital Formation and Family Economics
-- Violence and Decision Making
-- Behavioral Public Policy
+- Causal Inference

 # Education to show in About widget
 education: